Bruin-Dev/Intelygenz/README.md

 # Processes' overview

 ## Monitoring edge and link status
-Services involved: velocloud-overseer, velocloud-drone, velocloud-notificator.
+Services involved: velocloud-overseer, velocloud-bridge, velocloud-notificator.

 ### Process goal
 - Given an interval, process all edges and links statuses in that interval.